Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: Summary and outlook

-Specifically, for the frozen dynamics we have identified stickiness in peripheral regions of the chaotic sea, and the minimal stochastic model required 3 regions (central chaotic region; non-sticky peripheral chaotic region; sticky peripheral chaotic region).
+Specifically, for the frozen dynamics, we have identified stickiness in peripheral regions of the chaotic sea.
+A minimal stochastic model for such configuration requires 3 regions (central chaotic region; non-sticky peripheral chaotic region; sticky peripheral chaotic region).
 Surprisingly in the Kepler-driven system extra stickiness manifests in the native chaotic sea.
-This extra stickiness is related to the appearance of an additional ``swamp chaotic region" where chaos penetrates due to the time-dependence of the Hamiltonian.
+This extra stickiness is related to the appearance of an additional ``swamp chaotic region", where chaos penetrates due to the time-dependence of the Hamiltonian.
+Nevertheless, it can be treated on equal footing using the same stochastic model (with extra regions).

-We also looked for directionality dependence, implying that the rate of entropy growth is not the same if a cycle is reversed.
-We have clarified that also this effect can be identified from the `signal analysis" of the Poincaré sequence.
-Specifically for Kepler-driving this is a very weak effect (a few percent difference).
+We also looked for directionality dependence, implying that the rate of \rmrk{spreading} is not the same if a cycle is reversed.
+We have clarified that also this effect can be identified from the ``signal analysis" of the Poincaré sequence.
+For the model system that we have studied, the finding was that it is a very weak effect (a few percent difference).

 Finally, for sake of generality, we have explained how the Kubo theory of dissipation can be generalized in order to incorporate both the zero-order and first-order irreversibility.
 This picture implies exponential energy growth if $\braket{Q}$ of \Eq{eQcycle} is proportion to~$E$.
 This is indeed the case for Billiard systems if ${\braket{Q}_0 \ne 0}$ as discussed originally by \cite{Kedar1,Kedar2,Kedar3}.
 More generally we can get from \Eq{eQcycle} different energy dependence, say ${ \dot{E} = \lambda E^{\alpha} }$.
 Note that for ${ \alpha >1 }$ one obtains hyperbolic-like growth that leads to escape ${E \sim 1/(t-t_e)^{1/(\alpha-1)}}$ within a finite time~$t_e$.
 The exploration of such scenario requires further study of possibly different model systems.